 - We support establishing low level presence (LLP2) policies for trade of wheat intended for food, feed and processing that are predictable, science-based and consistent with international guidelines.
 A workable LLP threshold should incorporate biological and logistical realities.
 We support a 5% LLP threshold on a trait specific basis as a reasonable level to achieve a cost-effective approach.
 We further encourage governments to establish synchronized approval policies of biotech traits to minimize trade disruptions of biotech products.

 - We are confident that biotechnology will deliver significant consumer and producer benefits and we support continued biotechnology research, and product and market development.
 We invite valued and interested customers to join with us in a working partnership to explore the emerging biotechnology industry.

-The U.S. wheat industry recognizes the benefits and value which could be created within the wheat chain through the prudent application of modern biotechnology.
-U.S. wheat producers will support commercialization of transgenic wheat traits after thorough review and development of a commercialization plan that facilitates commercialization with minimal market disruption.
+The U.S. wheat industry recognizes the benefits and value for the wheat supply chain through the prudent application of modern biotechnology.
+After a thorough review and development of a commercialization plan that facilitates commercialization with minimal market disruption, U.S. wheat producers will support the commercialization of transgenic wheat traits.
 We support the ability of our customers to make purchases based on their preferences for specific traits, classes, qualities, and characteristics.
-We will work diligently to assure that commercially achievable customer preferences are met.
-To see our Principles of Commercialization, click here.
+We will work diligently to ensure that commercially achievable customer preferences are met.
+Read our Principles of Commercialization.

-At this time, there are no commercialized varieties of wheat available in the market that have been developed through biotechnology, though there are varieties that are being tested in field trials.
-USW is committed to keeping customers updated on any eventual release of biotech wheat.
+At this time, the Federal Grain Inspection Service states that there are no commercialized varieties of wheat available in the market developed through biotechnology.
+However, some varieties are being evaluated in field trials.
+U.S. Wheat Associates (USW) is committed to keeping customers updated on any eventual release of biotech wheat.